 Introducing the creamiest vegan tofu scramble!
 It is perfectly seasoned with a subtle eggy flavor and ready in just 10 minutes!
 Plant-based, packed with 28g of protein, and so versatile!
 Enjoy with sautéed vegetables or toasted bread!

 ⭐️ Why You Should Try This Recipe

 - It’s quick and easy: it requires just 10 minutes + 8 ingredients.

-- It's a must-have recipe: whether you plan to serve this tofu scramble with toast for breakfast, or with greens for lunch, it's always handy to have a good tofu scramble recipe on hand.
+- It’s a must-have recipe: whether you plan to serve it with toast for breakfast or with greens for lunch, it’s always handy to have a good tofu scramble recipe on hand.

-- It's super creamy, fluffy, and tasty.
-Vegan and non-vegans alike will enjoy this tofu scramble!
+- It’s super creamy, fluffy, and tasty.
+Vegans and non-vegans alike will enjoy this dish!

 📘 What is Tofu Scramble